AmpersandJS/ampersand-view/DOCS.md

 <img class='profile-pic' src='' alt='Profile Picture' />
 ```

-Here, the `src` tag of the `.profile-pic` image element will be bound to `view.userProfilePic`.
+Here, the `src` tag of the `.profile-pic` image element will be bound to `model.get('userProfilePic')`.

 ### hrefBindings

-href bindings are just like the src bindings, but for the `href` attribute.
+You're probably getting the idea by now, but href bindings are just like the src bindings, but for the `href` attribute.

 ```js
 hrefBindings: {